 Safe & Non-invasive Therapies.
 Use low-risk procedures and healing compounds — such as dietary supplements, herbal extracts, and homeopathy — with few or no side effects.

 When possible, do not suppress symptoms, which are the body’s efforts to self-heal.
 For example, the body may create a fever in reaction to a bacterial infection.
-Fever produces an inhospitable environment for the harmful bacteria, thereby destroying it.
+Fever produces an inhospitable environment for harmful bacteria, thereby destroying it.
 Obviously, a Naturopathic physician does not allow the fever to get dangerously high.

 Naturopathic Care & You